| Share facebook twitter | RSS

 by Wooyeong Kim | 31-03-2023 23:58 recommendations 0

-The Korean peninsula has many particular regional advantages, and one of those is—Mudflats.
-Mudflat is a wide, flat wetland by the sea or river where the tide flows in and out.
-Most mudflats are distributed along the west and south coastline of the peninsula about more than 4000km.
+The Korean peninsula has many particular regional advantages, and one of those is—Mudflat.
+Mudflat is a wide, flat wetland by the sea where the tide flows in and out.
+Most mudflats in Korea are distributed along the west and south coastline of the peninsula about more than 4000km.
 They have several merits for the environment and ecosystem.
-They can absorb carbon in the atmosphere and purify the water, and also play a role of the habitat of migratory birds.
+They can absorb carbon in the atmosphere and purify the water, and also play a role in the habitat of migratory birds.

 In 2021, Unesco inscribed four mudflats in Korea as World Natural Heritage sites.
-Jongseong Kim, a professor of Earth and Environmental Science at Seoul National University, evaluated the worth of mudflats as above ten billion dollars annually.
+Jongseong Kim, a professor of Earth and Environmental Science at Seoul National University, evaluated the worth of mudflats as above ten billion dollars annually because of their ecological and economical values.

-However, mudflats in South Korea have been demolished with exponential speed as a consequence of reclamation and urban development; in other words, now you can barely find them in some regions that have numerous populations.
-Specifically, the area of mudflats in Gyeonggi-do—the capital region— has decreased to 167 square kilometers from 1180 square kilometers only for 30 years!
+However, mudflats in South Korea have been demolished with exponential speed as consequences of reclamation and urban development.
+In other words, now you can rarely find them in some regions

-Those precedented efforts have shown the possibilties of revival and protection of mudflat.
+Those precedented efforts have shown the possibilities of revival and protection of mudflat.
 It is urgent to be attentive to the mudflats problems from the government and the local communities.

 WooyeongKim